 Painter from the North West of England

-I want my paintings to provoke a quiet, knowing recognition - a sense of curiosity, compassion, and unease at our unpredictable and vulnerable humanity.
-People are full of contradictions - constantly crafting, revealing, and obscuring themselves.
-We stretch, twist, exaggerate, and soften to fit the moment - knowingly or not.
-A fleeting glance, the flicker of a gesture or the tension in a hip - these subtle shifts can expose us more than we intend.
+Perhaps my paintings provoke a quiet, knowing recognition - a sense of unease, curiosity and compassion at our shared unpredictable and vulnerable humanity.
+The self is fluid, yet lingering shadows hold quiet truths - truths we may choose to confront or ignore.
+People are full of contradictions, constantly crafting, revealing, and obscuring themselves.
+A fleeting glance, the flicker of a gesture, the tension in a hip - these subtle shifts reveal more than we intend.
+In my work, I distort, twist, stretch, and amplify - not to mimic reality, but to intensify what we all do, knowingly or not.
+This approach transforms the literal into something symbolic, evocative, and psychologically charged.

 For work in progress please see my Instagram here.